cortex-js/cortexjs.io/docs/compute-engine/89-reference-logic.md

 ### Quantifier Evaluation

-Quantifiers can be evaluated to boolean values when the bound variable is constrained to a finite domain using an `Element` condition.
+Quantifiers can be evaluated to Boolean values when the bound variable is constrained to a finite domain using an `Element` condition.

 **Supported domains:**